-But that exercise stuff — the tennis, the hiking, the biking, the Nautilus, in the fall the hunting and for much of the rest of the year the fishing — was what sustained me as I slogged through the angst and anger and depression and self-reproach.
-It was a particular kind of pain I never imagined as I wandered into a life I hadn’t planned.
+But that exercise stuff — the tennis, the hiking, the biking, the Nautilus, in the fall the hunting and for much of the rest of the year the fishing — that sustained me as I slogged through the angst and anger and depression and self-reproach.
+It is a particular kind of pain I never imagined as I wandered into a life I hadn’t planned.

 It has turned out to be a really good life, better than I ever foresaw during those dark, dreary times of adjustment to the end of a marriage that I had casually presumed, at the start, would be forever.

 Casual presumptions are dangerous in most things, especially marriages.
 And I casually presumed my first would last as long as we did.
 I’m not making that same presumption with my 17-year-old marriage now.
 I am simply working hard, with hope, to see that it does.